tommyettinger/textratypist/README.md

 Why is it called `FWSkin`, you wonder?
 Well, it can load both Font and BitmapFont instances from `.fnt` files (needing skin configuration only for `BitmapFont`), and can do the same for Structured JSON fonts, which here are usually created by [fontwriter](https://github.com/tommyettinger/fontwriter), or FW.
-The initial purpose of `FWSkin` was just to load from .fnt and .json/.dat font files equally well, but its scope expanded to include the new styles.
+The initial purpose of `FWSkin` was just to load from .fnt and .json/.dat font files equally well, but its scope expanded to include the new styles, as well as the newer compressed JSON file types such as `.json.lzma`.

 If you're used to using [Stripe](https://github.com/raeleus/stripe), there's a drop-in replacement that does both what `FWSkin` does and the FreeType handling that Stripe does.
 This is the extra `FreeTypist` dependency, available in